RosemaryMac/alx-low_level_programming/README.md

 - **putchar**

 ## Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+At the end of this project, you are expected to be able to [*explain to anyone*](https://fs.blog/feynman-learning-technique/?fbclid=IwAR2K5_BGPVo0QjJXkOIIqNsqcXK4lTskPWJvA0asKQIGtCPWaQBdKmj1Ztg),**without the help of Google**:

 - **Why C programming is awesome**